 Mary-Jo brings an abundance of knowledge and experience to her work from her associations with many of the leaders in the field of yoga and personal development.
-From a background in yoga and massage therapy and studies in psychology and social work, Mary-Jo is able to infuse her work with real life experience.
-Mary-Jo is particularly passionate about her work with one of her teachers Dr. Caroline Myss, and Energy Anatomy and loves to teach others about their chakras and non-physical energy systems.
+From a background in yoga and massage therapy and studies in psychology and social work, Mary-Jo is able to infuse her work with real-life experience.
+Mary-Jo is particularly passionate about her work with one of her teachers Dr. Caroline Myss and in Energy Anatomy and loves to teach others about their chakras and non-physical energy systems.

 The devastation and challenges of a recent severe spinal cord injury hasn’t held her back, as she continues to inspire and coach individuals to live life to the fullest.
 A documentary on Mary-Jo explores how she has utilized the gifts of yoga and alternative healing to beat all odds and then some.
 It was only months after her injury that Mary-Jo, with the love and support of her incredible team, was back teaching and bringing the gifts of yoga through the powerful vehicle of Trinity Yoga to hundreds.